Dental clinic Thailand, Dental Thailand, Dentist Thailand, Dental implant and Tooth whitening Thailand.

 3. Additional protective measures.
 In the office setting, your dentist will apply either a gel to the gum tissue prior to treatment to protect your gums and oral cavity from the effects of the bleaching.
 Over-the-counter products don't provide these extra protective measures.

 4. Supervised vs. unsupervised process.
-For a dentist supervised at-home bleaching, an oral examination is performed and your medical history is considered.
+For a dentist supervised home bleaching, an oral examination is performed and your medical history is considered.
 This helps determine how your teeth became discolored and if bleaching is an appropriate course of treatment.

-Postcare Instructions for At-home Bleaching
+Postcare Instructions for Home Bleaching

 1. Avoid consuming color-staining foods and drinks such as coffee, tea, red wine, coke, etc. as well as smoking for at least one week